dervalp/ioc/README.md

      .define( serviceA );
 ```

-We want that "serviceA" to be automatically injected to another object.
+We want the "serviceA" to be automatically injected to another object.

-First you will need to define that service.
+Registering the dependant service:

 ```
-  var serviceB = function ( name, $greetingProvider ) {
+  var serviceB = function ( name, $greetingProvider //this is declaring the dependency ) {
     this.name = name;

     console.log( this.name + $greetingProvider.greeting + " !");